geraintluff/tv4/README.md

 ##### getMissingUris(filter)

-Return an Array with schema document url's that are used as `$ref` that currenlty have no associated schema data.
+Return an Array with schema document uri's that are used as `$ref` that currenlty have no associated schema data.

-Use this in combination with `tv4.addSchema(url, schema)` to preload for complete synchronous validation.
+Use this in combination with `tv4.addSchema(uri, schema)` to preload for complete synchronous validation.

 * `filter` optional RegExp to filter uri's